 Another 600 meters and you have descended a bit more and crossed the River Margañán, and come to a T-intersection where you turn right.
 And at that, you are back on the wide open lanes towards Tordillos on the Calle Desiderio Mateos.

-After the turn, Tordillos is about 2.5 kilometers ahead.
+After the turn, the outskirts of Tordillos is about 2.0 kilometers ahead.
 Here in the photo below, Tordillos is very close.

-Enter the south side of the town, with the information board just before this photo, at a total of a bit more than 14 kilometers.
+Enter the south side of the town, with the information board just before this photo below, at a total of about 13.5 kilometers.

 Next, take a left hand turn at the edge of town, onto the Calle Rondahermosa.
 After one block, turn right onto the Calle Estrella and pass the Capilla de la Inmaculada, shown below on day five of the Camino Teresiano.